cahayazulkafli/dotfiles/README.md

 - polybar: https://github.com/polybar/polybar
 - dunst: https://github.com/dunst-project/dunst

+To install st and OhMyZsh, refer to previous installation for Arch Linux.

 # Important things to do after cloning this repository!

 Don't forget to (without sudo) chmod +x all shell scripts that is in this repository.
 Failure to do so will make your desktop unusable.
 Audit files thoroughly and edit as you see fit.